Enjoying Joy

 Maybe you’ll stop waiting for the other shoe to drop.

-But no matter what, you will walk away from these courses knowing you are capable of staying open when something feels good, instead of always bracing or pushing it away.
+But no matter what, you will walk away from this course knowing you are capable of staying open when something feels good, instead of always bracing or pushing it away.

 You’ll relearn the language of delight, ease, warmth, playfulness, and awe so you can recognize them when they rise.
 Recognition is the first step to acceptance.